- Our Mission

 Taste of Redland aims to further connect the agricultural community of Redland with South Florida consumers and build momentum in the Miami Locavore Movement, with the hope that everyone can experience the taste of fresh Redland-Raised fruits and vegetables as if they picked it themselves.
 We believe that Redland is the heart of Miami-Dade County and wish to contribute to this thriving community and build on what so many have done to make Redland the gem that it is today.

 The Taste of Redland initiative has two components.
-The first is to introduce Redland-Raised produce from local farms directly into homes and restaurants in South Florida, with free next-day delivery.
+The first is to introduce Redland-Raised produce from local farms directly into homes, institutions and restaurants in South Florida..
 We ship a variety of locally-grown fresh-picked fruits, vegetables, herbs, leaves and edible flowers as they come into season.

 The second component is to invite South Floridians to visit the Redland area.
-The 2018/2019 Taste of Redland Dinner & Brunch Series enjoyed sold-out events, where we introduced our guests to spectacular venues, farms and private properties to further our goal of educating the public of all that is grown in Redland.
-The series included top chefs at exciting venues throughout the region who incorporated seasonal Redland-Raised produce in their menus.
-Please email if you’re interested in receiving additional information about our events at email@example.com.
+Taste of Redland hosts a variety of dinner & brunch series where we introduce our guests to spectacular venues and farms to further our goal of educating the public of all that is grown in Redland.
+If you’re interested in receiving additional information about our events, please join our mailing list.

 ARE YOU A LOCAVORE???